Iron-Ham/daily-challenge/BlackjackMonteCarlo/src/readme.md

 ## Assumptions
 1. Dealer does not hit on a soft-17 (17 with an ace counting as an 11).
-2. The game is played in casino-rotation (players first, then dealer).
-If we assume that the game is played in sequence, there is a note in the Blackjack.java file which explains how to accommodate for that.
-3. If the player gets a blackjack (21 on first two cards), the player immediately wins.
+2. If the player gets a blackjack (21 on first two cards), the player immediately wins.

 ## Output
-Program outputs the result of each game of blackjack, along with the cards held by the player and dealer.
+Program outputs the rates of each player of the game.

-Casino-rules blackjack: Win rate hovers around 33%

-Sequential-play blackjack: Win-rate hovers around 37%
+## Features

+1. Support for multiple players.
+Technically unlimited, but since the game is played with 1 deck, keep it reasonable.
+6 players is a reasonable cap.
+2. Players may hold at different values.
+3. Robust models.
+These models can be re-used in any other project to do with cards and decks with little to no modification.